antvis/G6/docs/manual/tutorial/elements.en.md

   if (!node.style) {
     node.style = {};
   }
-  switch (node.class) {         // Configure the graphics shape of nodes according to their class
+  switch (node.class) {         // Configure the graphics type of nodes according to their class
     case 'c0': {
-      node.shape = 'circle';    // The graphics shape is circle when class = 'c0'
+      node.type = 'circle';    // The graphics type is circle when class = 'c0'
       break;
     }
     case 'c1': {
-      node.shape = 'rect';       // The graphics shape is rect when class = 'c1'
+      node.type = 'rect';       // The graphics type is rect when class = 'c1'
       node.size = [ 35, 20 ];    // The node size when class = 'c1'
       break;
     }
     case 'c2': {
-      node.shape = 'ellipse';    // The graphics shape is ellipse when class = 'c2'
+      node.type = 'ellipse';    // The graphics type is ellipse when class = 'c2'
       node.size = [ 35, 20 ];    // The node size when class = 'c2'
       break;
     }